sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 [ACCORDION-BEGIN [Step 6: ](OPTIONAL -  Grant access to a remote source)]

-**This step works only if** you have created a remote source to access a text file [using Smart Data Integration in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html), go back to the Database Explorer and open a new SQL console to your instance of SAP HANA Service.
+**This step works only if** you have created a remote source to access a text file [using Smart Data Integration in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html), go back to the Database Explorer and open a new SQL console to your instance of SAP HANA service.

 Execute the following SQL command